pebble/flotilla/README.md

 ## Limitations

 Don't use this in production.
-This implementation is output from an 8h "hackathon".
+This implementation is output from 3x8h "hackathon"s.